CBICA/HistoReg/README.md

 # Download and Compile

-Showing an example set of commands to download and compile HistoReg:
+Showing an example set of commands to download and compile HistoReg on a Linux machine (analogous steps apply for Windows machines):

 ```bash
 git clone https://github.com/CBICA/HistoReg.git HistoReg